nikivanstein/GSAreport/README.md

 Example to show help text:

     > docker run -v `pwd`/output:/output -v `pwd`/data:/data emeraldit/gsareport -h

+## Using executables
+If you cannot or do not want to install Docker, you can also use the pre-compiled executables from the Releases section.
+The executables do not contain graph-tool support and will not generate a sobol network plot, all other functionality is included.

+You can use the executables from the command line with the same parameters as explained below for using the tool via python.

 ### Using python source
 You can also use the package by installing the dependencies to your own system.